davesmith00000/indigo-click-test/README.md

-# QA Test: Mouse Clicks!!
+# Crowd Sourced QA Test - Mouse Clicks

 I'd like to know if the mouse clicks on the map and the buttons feel responsive to you.